prazevj/dataengg/postgres /readme.md

 ``docker run --name postgres-container -e POSTGRES_PASSWORD=mysecretpassword -d postgres``

 You can choose to setup your own ``POSTGRES_PASSWORD`` in the above command.

+## Installing PgAdmin4

+PgAdmin 4 is a popular web-based administration and management tool for PostgreSQL.
+It provides a user-friendly interface that lets you interact with your databases, execute SQL queries, monitor database performance, and much more, without having to navigate complex command lines

+Input the following command into your terminal to install pgAdmin 4:

+``docker pull dpage/pgadmin4``

+Here is the command to run the pgAdmin 4 docker container:

+``docker run --name pgadmin-container -p 5050:5050 -e PGADMIN_DEFAULT_EMAIL=admin@admin.com -e PGADMIN_DEFAULT_PASSWORD=mypassword -d dpage/pgadmin4``

+You can replace with your own ``PGADMIN_DEFAULT_EMAIL`` and ``PGADMIN_DEFAULT_PASSWORD`` in the above command and this will be required to login to the web page of the PgAdmin.